karstensensensen/SFPGenerator/README.md

 pipes only need to be escaped if they otherwise would form the syntax of a macro, meaning a | b does not need an extra pipe.

-[//]: # (Ironnacly enough, a lot of the pipes used in the taple needed to be escaped)
+[//]: # (Ironically enough, a lot of the pipes used in the taple needed to be escaped)

 Macros available are:
 > NAME (Name of the project